strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.bridge.HttpBridgeScramShaST.md

 ## testSendSimpleMessageTlsScramSha

-**Description:** Test ensuring that sending a simple message using TLS and SCRAM-SHA authentication via Kafka Bridge works as expected.
+**Description:** Test ensuring that sending a simple message using TLS and SCRAM-SHA authentication via HTTP Bridge works as expected.

 **Steps:**